Samsung Galaxy Note10+ review: Reaching the limit of flagship

 Software, performance, battery life

-In a more holistic sense, I'm not sure I agree with the idea that Samsung's OneUI has substantially regressed with the Note10, either, as this is something I've seen expressed by a few people now.
+In a more holistic sense, I'm not sure I agree with the idea that Samsung's OneUI has substantially regressed with the Note10, either, which is something I've seen expressed by a few reviews now.
 Nothing about OneUI on the Note feels more cluttered or busy or bloated to me than it did on the Galaxy S10+.
 My suspicion is that when OneUI debuted earlier this year, all shiny and

-chrome dark mode, it bedazzled us as a striking departure from Samsung's previous software aesthetic.
+chrome dark mode, it bedazzled us; a striking departure from Samsung's previous software aesthetic.
 I still like the way OneUI looks even with the benefit of hindsight, but there's no denying it still feels like using Samsung's older software.
 There are a ton of menus, settings, notification spam, and things can be weirdly difficult to find.
-But once you throw on a launcher, organize your quick settings toggles, and just kind of get a feel for where everything is, it's perfectly OK.
+But once you throw on a launcher, organize your quick settings toggles, disable a bunch of useless Samsung apps (or at least their notifications), and just kind of get a feel for where everything is, it's perfectly OK.

-Software changes to the S Pen on the Note10 are minimal, and consist of being able to use gestures to do things like select camera modes or switch between the front and rear cameras, in addition to its previous shutter capabilities.
+Software changes to the S Pen on the Note10 are minimal, and consist of being able to use gestures to do things like select camera modes or switch between the front and rear cameras, along with the previous shutter capabilities.
 I think this is legitimately useful stuff for taking selfies, though less so for the rear cameras (unless you're using a tripod).
 The pen's handwriting recognition has also been improved in Samsung's official notetaking app, but my highly stylized chicken-scratch still often proved too much for Samsung's clever algorithms to make sense of.

 Getting to tech specs, with a Snapdragon 855, 12GB of RAM, and 256GB of UFS3.0 storage, the Note10+ sounds like a reasonably powerful laptop crammed into a smartphone's body.
 And that's probably what Samsung is going for here, because it's the only rationale I can figure for the base specification of this phone.
 A model with 128GB of storage and 8GB of RAM would have been perfectly sufficient, and could have been offered at a lower MSRP.
 But that would have been a problem: the 128/8GB Galaxy S10+ officially retails for $1000.
 Pricing a Note10+ that low would upset The Order Of Things (and make even clearer how illusory Samsung's official pricing structure really is).
 In the end, what you need to know is that the Note10+ is a very fast phone, but not one that feels considerably faster than other, also very fast phones.